 “The content that is portrayed on social media and the internet often isn’t real, which can lead kids to believe in false realities,” Hamroff says.
 (Think skin that’s edited to look flawless and influencers who seem to be on a never-ending vacation.)
 “This can be extremely damaging for kids when they’re growing up and figuring out their self-identity and detrimental to their psychological development.”

-While you may not be able to shield your child from the latest supplement Kylie Jenner is taking, you can educate him or her on deceptive advertising.
+While you may not be able to shield your child from the latest supplement Kylie Jenner is taking, you can educate them on deceptive advertising.
 Common Sense Media recommends parents take the following steps:

 - Identify advertisements with kids when you see them together.

 - Make sure kids never click on forms or fill out ads without permission.

 - Turn off their phone’s GPS to prevent them from getting targeting texts and messages.

 Cyberbullying is a huge concern for most parents and with good reason: The effects of it are serious, sometimes even resulting in self-harm or suicide.

 “Children’s identity and self-esteem are very fragile during early adolescence,” says Grover.
 “Online bullying, gossiping, verbally abusive language can send a teenager into a profound depression or spike their anxiety beyond their ability to manage it, resulting in panic attacks, phobias and obsessive-compulsive behaviors.”

 Nobody knows your child better than you, so be on the lookout for changes in their behavior.
 Difficulty sleeping, nervousness and an unwillingness to go to school may be signs your child is being cyberbullied, according to the National PTA.
 If you suspect your child is being bullied through social media, there are a few things you can do, including:

 - Talking with them.
 Never turn a blind eye and hope they “figure it out” if you suspect your child is being cyberbullied.